HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 - **periodStart** is still required, but the description is modified to reference the start date of the [gaps through period].
 - **periodEnd** is still required, but the description is modified to reference the end of the [gaps through period].
 -	**topic** is an optional parameter for which the cardinality has been updated to allow multiple topics to be specified.
 -	**subject** can now point to either a patient or a group of patients.
-Subject is optional when run a Gaps in Care report for an organization or a practitioner of an organization.
+Subject is optional when run a Gaps in Care Report for an organization or a practitioner of an organization.

 Several new input parameters are specified and added to the [care-gaps](OperationDefinition-care-gaps.html) operation defined in this guide:
 - **practitioner** references a practitioner for which the Gaps in Care Report will be created.